StarPilot-Docs/docs/docs/software/toggles.md

 Full info on models coming soon.
 For now, try the following:

 * **WD-40**: A smooth, but outdated experience.
 It'll be like 75% good for lateral and longitudinal control.
+* ==**LeTR**==: Our current go to tinygrad model.
+Try this first! (as of 7/20/25)
-* ==**Vikander**==: A custom model by the venerable chubbs.
+* **Vikander**: A custom model by the venerable chubbs.
 Great long, decent lat.
 Some users experience bad oscillations, but it varies by environment, so try it out!
 * **TR Models** "Tomb Raider" models.
-There's always a new version, TRX is decent, try the highest TR## available.
+There's always a new version, TRX is decent, higher numbers can be VERY hit or miss.
+Use with caution.
-* **Simple Plan (SP)**: A newer model than the above, still testing - seems to work pretty well overall!
+* **Simple Plan (SP)**: Seems to be decent, some minor oscillations but better than Vikander.
+Most have switched over to LeTR.

 ### Gas / Brake